Miami: Demographics

 Miami is the largest city in South Florida, the second-largest city in Florida, and is the anchor of the largest metropolitan area in Florida: the Miami metropolitan area, which has over 6 million residents.
-Despite Miami being home to less than a fourteenth (1/14) of the population of the metro area, it is an outlier compared to its neighbors, being nearly twice the size of the next-largest city in the metro: Hialeah.
+Despite Miami being home to less than a fourteenth (1/14) of the population of the metro area, it is an outlier compared to its neighbors, being over twice the size of the next-largest city in the metro: Hialeah.
 Miami has approximately a sixth of the population of its own county, Miami-Dade, which is the state's largest.

 Miami had rapid growth in the first half of the twentieth century.
 Its population grew from 1,681 in the 1900 census to 249,276 in the 1950 census.
 This made it Florida's largest city, a title it retained until the Jacksonville Consolidation, when the city of Jacksonville absorbed most of Duval County, nearly tripling its population.
 Since then, Miami has retained its spot as Florida's second-largest city.

 Throughout the latter half of the twentieth century, Miami experienced a certain amount of stagnation in its population, with expansion slowing during the 1950s and 1960s before nearly halting in the next three decades as suburbanization occurred.
 Miami grew by 34.3% in the 1950s and 1960s as its population reached 334,859 at the 1970 census.
 In the next three decades, it only grew 8.2%.
 By the time of the 2000 census, Miami's population stood at 362,470.

 In the 2000s and 2010s, spurred by high-rise construction in Downtown Miami, Edgewater, and Brickell, Miami's population began to grow quickly once more.
 An estimate by the American Community Survey found that the downtown population, from Brickell north to Midtown Miami, grew nearly 40% between 2010 and 2018.
 From 2000 to 2010, Miami's population grew by 10.2% and reached 399,457 in 2010.
 In the early 2010s, Miami's population crossed a milestone of 400,000 people.
 In the 2020 census, it had grown by a further 10.7%, up to a population of 442,241.